-- A new Schedule 1, "Matters which may be undertaken without a faculty" replaces the 2015 version. - List A continues to prescribe matters which may generally be undertaken without a faculty subject to the conditions specified and List B prescribes matters which may be undertaken subject to giving the Archdeacon written notice. - The previous requirement that repairs must be identified in the most recent quinquennial inspection report has been removed. - A distinction is made between listed and unlisted buildings.
-A wider range of works to unlisted buildings being added to the new List A. - The general notes to Schedule 1 state that a matter may not be undertaken without a faculty despite being included in List A or List B if it comprises - works which involve alteration to or the extension of a listed building to such an extent as would be likely to affect its character as a building of special architectural or historic interest - (ii) works which are likely to affect the archaeological importance of a building or any archaeological remains within a building or its curtilage - (iii) works for all or part of which Scheduled Monument Consent is required under the Ancient Monuments and Archaeological Areas Act 1979 - (iv) works which involve the extension, demolition or partial demolition of a building or the erection of a new building - a matter which gives rise to a question or law or doctrine, ritual or ceremonial or which would, if undertaken, affect the legal rights of any person - (vi) the exhumation or other disturbance of human remains - (vii) the reservation of a grave space
+- A new Schedule which makes changes to Lists A and B has effect.
+To include draught proofing, insulating heat pumps, low energy lighting, boilers (but not heat pumps), roof insulation, soft furnishings, gas and oil tanks, electric vehicle charging points, solar panels, electric heaters, cable trenches, lightning conductors, clapper shafts, broadband equipment and sound control measures in belfries. - Schedule 1 in the 2019 Rules, "Matters which may be undertaken without a faculty" replaces the 2015 version. - List A continues to prescribe matters which may generally be undertaken without a faculty subject to the conditions specified and List B prescribes matters which may be undertaken subject to giving the Archdeacon written notice. - The previous requirement that repairs must be identified in the most recent quinquennial inspection report has been removed. - A distinction is made between listed and unlisted buildings.
+A wider range of works to unlisted buildings has been added to List A. - The general notes to Schedule 1 state that a matter may not be undertaken without a faculty despite being included in List A or List B if it comprises: - (i) works which involve alteration to or the extension of a listed building to such an extent as would be likely to affect its character as a building of special architectural or historic interest; - (ii) works which are likely to affect the archaeological importance of a building or any archaeological remains within a building or its curtilage;

-- (viii) the sale or other disposal of an article of architectural, archaeological, artistic or historic interest - (ix) the sale of any book remaining in or belonging to a parochial library - (x) the introduction of an aumbry or another receptacle used for the reservation of the sacrament of Holy Communion - (xi) the introduction of a monument, or the carrying out of work to a monument erected in or on, or on the curtilage of, a church or other consecrated building or on consecrated ground - List A and List B define works which either do or do not require permission.
-If something is not included in either List A or List B then a faculty is probably still required.
+- (iii) works for all or part of which Scheduled Monument Consent is required under the Ancient Monuments and Archaeological Areas Act 1979; - (iv) works which involve the extension, demolition or partial demolition of a building or the erection of a new building; - (v) a matter which gives rise to a question or law or doctrine, ritual or ceremonial or which would, if undertaken, affect the legal rights of any person; - (vi) the exhumation or other disturbance of human remains; - (vii) the reservation of a gravespace; - (viii) the sale or other disposal of an article of architectural, archaeological, artistic or historic interest; - (ix) the sale of any book remaining in or belonging to a parochial library; - (x) the introduction of an aumbry or another receptacle used for the reservation of the sacrament of Holy Communion; - (xi) the introduction of a monument or the carrying out of work to a monument erected in or on, or on the curtilage of, a church or other consecrated building or on consecrated ground. - List A and List B define works which either do or do not require permission.
+If something is not included in either List A or List B then a faculty will probably be required.